tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 Basically, in dark part of the spectrum, you just get less colors to play with.
 There’s no “dark yellow” or good looking “dark teal”.

 Nothing can be done here.
 There are no magic colors hiding somewhere that have both good contrast on white background and look good at the same time.
-By choosing light scheme, you are dooming yourself to a very limited, bad-looking, barely distinguishable set of dark colors.
+By choosing light theme, you are dooming yourself to a very limited, bad-looking, barely distinguishable set of dark colors.

 So it makes sense.
-Dark schemes do look better.
+Dark themes do look better.
 Or rather: light ones can’t look good.
 Science ¯\\\_(ツ)\_/¯

 But!

 But.

-There is one thing you can do.
+There is one trick you can do, that I don’t see a lot of.
 Use background colors!
 Compare:

 bg_highlight@2x.png